dipu989/Weather-Application/README.md

 # Weather-Application
-A weather application which informs about current Location's name, Weather-description, Temprature, Windspeed and Humidity.
+This is a awesome weather application,which informs about current Location's name, Weather-description, Temprature, Windspeed and Humidity.
 This weather application is made using HTML, CSS and JavaScript.
 Weather information is fetched using API of the website:- http://openweathermap.org This App is supported by the browser with or without Geolocation facility.